kaspar030/RIOT/examples/suit_update/README.md

 suit/genkey: this recipe generates a ed25519 key to sign the manifest

-suit/keyhdr: this recipe generates the public_key.h file that will store the
-    public key in the compiled firmware.

-**NOTE: to plugin a new server you would only have to change the suit/publish recipe, respecting or adjusting to the naming conventions.**
+**NOTE**: to plugin a new server you would only have to change the suit/publish recipe, respecting or adjusting to the naming conventions.**